-IDL 8.2 was [released today][whats-new], and while it might not have many headline grabbing features, there are some nice additions to IDL's libraries as well as some fixes for old problems.
+IDL 8.2 was released today, and while it might not have many headline grabbing features, there are some nice additions to IDL’s libraries as well as some fixes for old problems.
 The Workbench finally seems to work for me; a bug in the way curl library was linked was fixed, allowing me to use OPeNDAP on my Mac.
 Unlike releases like IDL 8.0 with its many new features and also many new bugs, IDL 8.2 feels much more stable to me.

 There are many small changes to the function graphics and underlying object graphics systems in IDL 8.2.